dvdmtw98/notes/notes-vault/cyber-security/tools/nmap/firewall-detection-and-evasion.md

   - nmap
 title: Firewall Detection & Evasion
 date: 2024-01-28 14:15:56 -0600
-updated: 2024-01-28 14:15:56 -0600
+updated: 2024-03-17 23:31:58 -0500
 ---

 ### Firewall Detection

-It is used to check if packets are getting filtered by the firewall.
+It is used to check if packets are getting filtered by the firewall
 It does not return the status of the ports

 ````bash
 nmap -sA <ip-address>
 ````

-RST Response : Unfiltered
-Unreachable/ No Response : Filtered
+Stateful Firewall: RST for Open and Closed Ports
+Stateless Firewall: RST send for Closed Ports
+Unreachable (No Response): Filtered

 ### Firewall Evasion